jasbanza/coingecko-exchange-rates-js/README.md

 // Omitting `options.types` will result in all types being returned.

-//`options.rates` is a previously returned `rates` object.
-Ommitting this will result in the CoinGecko API endpoint being queried.
+// `options.rates` is a previously returned `rates` object.
+// Ommitting this will result in the CoinGecko API endpoint being queried.

 console.log(await RATES.list(options)); // returns object of exchange rates